 Dear (MP/ Councillor)

-INTEGRATED CARE SYSTEMS (ICSs):
+NHS WHITE PAPER AND INTEGRATED CARE SYSTEMS (ICSs):

 We therefore urge you to:

-1. To demand an immediate halt to the rollout of ICSs.
+- Demand an immediate halt to the rollout of ICSs.

 - Demand extended and meaningful consultation with the public, health service staff and their unions, local authorities and Parliament to decide how health and social care services are provided in England.